DLTK's Crafts for Kids

 - You may need to trim the arms a bit shorter depending on how you decide to place them.
 In the photo, we folded a bit at the end of the arm and

-glued that to the tp roll so the arms spread out in the air.
+glued that to the toilet paper roll so the arms spread out in the air.

-- Fold the tabs on the feet and glue them on the inside of the tp roll to give a 3D effect.
+- Fold the tabs on the feet and glue them on the inside of the toilet paper roll to give a 3D effect.

 - Glue the trachten hat onto the head.